 Date of Death, Probate, and Estate Appraisals

-As an Alameda County appraiser, I provide appraisal and valuation services across multiple East Bay communities, with a focus on retrospective and estate-related assignments.
+As an Alameda County and Contra Costa County appraisal specialist, I provide appraisal and valuation services across multiple East Bay communities, with a focus on retrospective and estate-related assignments.

 Specialized Retrospective and Estate Valuation